 Instant film cameras are great for many purposes, but if you choose one remember:

-There is an expense to the film.
+- There is an expense to the film.
 In fact, Fujifilm and Polaroid are currently the only manufacturers of instant film.
-Although Polaroid film and cameras were discontinued in 2009, they introduced a new model in 2010 through the Impossible project.